 Many people like the idea of planting a tree next to the grave of a loved one so their bodies can live on, in a sense, by providing nutrients that get absorbed by the tree.
 But would you ever want to forgo the casket and the grave, and have your remains directly transformed into compost?

-"People from all over the state who wrote to me are very excited about the prospect of becoming a tree or having a different alternative for themselves," said state Sen. Jamie Pedersen, who has sponsored the bill, told NBC News when the bill was passed.
+"People from all over the state who wrote to me are very excited about the prospect of becoming a tree or having a different alternative for themselves," state Sen. Jamie Pedersen, who sponsored the bill, told NBC News when the bill was passed.

 Cycle of life?

 While some people might think there's something eerily cannibalistic about eating crops that were planted in grandma's remains, it's also a way of perpetuating the cycle of life that all of our food grows from.
-This is the mental hurdle that has likely prevented human composting from being legalized up to this point.
+This is the mental hurdle that has likely prevented human composting from being legalized until recently.

-The proposal also has safeguards in place to ensure that no harmful pathogens survive the recomposition process, which has been another sticking point in previous attempts to legalize human composting.
-A 2017 study led by researcher Lynne Carpenter-Boggs at Washington State University, which recomposed six donor bodies in a carefully controlled environment, has demonstrated that the process is safe.
+There are safeguards in place to ensure that no harmful pathogens survive the recomposition process, which has been another sticking point in previous attempts to legalize human composting.
+A study led by researcher Lynne Carpenter-Boggs at Washington State University, which recomposed six donor bodies in a carefully controlled environment, has demonstrated that the process is safe.